 Areas of counselling I deal with

 Laura offers a no-obligation, free half an hour for you to explain your situation.
-She will explain whether psychotherapy or counselling will be of benefit to you and if you decide to work together, you will have your first session straight away.
+She will respond whether psychotherapy or counselling will be of benefit to you and if you decide to work together, you will then schedule regular sessions.

 Transactional Analysis (TA) is a humanistic philosophy which was developed by the late Eric Berne, MD.
 There are 3 fundamental beliefs of TA: